jpillora/compilejs/README.md

-compilejs
+Compile.js
 =========

-A mini Grunt.js for the browser
+> A GruntJS inspired JavaScript build tool for the browser